 A total of 3,133 students across the three public universities and five polytechnics were surveyed by the NUS Entrepreneurship Centre.
 The survey was administered through a web-based questionnaire.

 The survey also shared some other findings

 - 37.5% of Singapore students were “intentional founders,” having given repeated serious thoughts to founding their own business

 - Singapore had a lower proportion of “active founders”, or those who are currently active in a self-funded business

 - Polytechnic students are more likely to be intentional founders but less likely to be active founders.

 - Male students are also more likely to be intentional founders and active founders as compared to female.

 While a majority of the Singapore students have given some thoughts about Singapore company formation, there is a lower proportion of them who actually end up working on their idea and actually starting up.
-This coincides with opinions around the web saying that Singaporeans have a low-risk appetite when it comes to taking the bold step to start a business.
+This coincides with opinions around the web saying that Singaporeans have a low-risk appetite when it comes to taking the bold step to Starting business in Singapore.
 In a recent article by BCC, Hugh Mason, co-founder of JFDI.Asia also agrees that fear discourages young people from the inherent risks involved in going it alone in business to the point where most would not even try.

 So what can be done to build Singapore entrepreneurship?

 I guess the promotion of entrepreneurship is a marathon and not a sprint, and we are definitely seeing some good results from various entrepreneurial programs by the various tertiary institutions in Singapore.
 NUS for one has been running the NUS Overseas College Programme for more than ten years where entrepreneurial students are sent overseas to be immersed in startup hubs such as Silicon Valley, Israel, Beijing and much more.
 Recently, three months old Singapore University of Technology and Design (SUTD) has also been pushing a lot of entrepreneurial activities to promote entrepreneurship among students.
 With universities playing a more active role, I am definitely hopeful to see the numbers of “active founders” increase in the upcoming few years.

 Read on for the full post from ChannelNewsAsia: